Rcmaveric/Reloading-Press-Monitor/README.md

 GUI_Working: This is code that is working.
 As of thise time it is none functional.

+***Functional Working update: The form clear button works and the form export buttons work.
+The CAM 1 and CAM2 buttons now work.
+Make sure you assign them to the correct camera.

 -1_Old_Guizero: These were made with guizero.
 They have no functionality.
 I couldnt figure out how to incorporate OPencv.
 So left this as reference and to show learning progression.
 -2_Old_Tkinter: This is where i converted guizero code into tkinter code.
 Wasnt hard and slightly intuitive.
 Starting to wonder if I should go back to this.
 Create the static widgets and call them in.
 Then have the functional widgets in one place.
 -3_1_Class_TK_Gui: I converted the old tkinter into a class basesd writing style.
 I was hoping to add better readability.
 Adding funtionality its proving to be hard.
 Thought I would start with the forma data export functionality....
 Three days and still havent gotten it to work.

     3_2_Relaoding_Log: This is just an example of the output I am trying to get.
     3_3_Cartridge_Recipe: This is just an example i created of the recipe data base the user can define and call in to prefill entry widgets.

 -TK_Cam.py: An example to use for later so i can create tkinter cam frames.
 Lets you veiw one webcam currently.
 -View_2.py: Lets you view two webcams at once via OpenCV.
 You may need to check the labeling of your capture device.
 I use VLC to see which capture device is which.
 This is if you just want to see two webcams at once.
 Requires OpenCV to be installed.